-Misinformation has drawing attention from online educators in various fields with heavy discussions in social media and impacts of misinformation.
-Because misinformation online is a relative new field which emerged in recent decade with fastest growth last year in 2020, research on misinformation education is scare and is still developing.
+Misinformation has drawing attention from online educators in various fields with heavy discussions in social media and impacts of misinformation [6, 43].
+Because misinformation online is a relative new field which emerged in recent decade with fastest growth last year in 2020, research on misinformation education is scare and is still developing[30].
 Misinformation has devastating consequences in all disciplines.
 It can influence people’s decisions that negatively impact their emotions, healthcare choices, positive life attitudes, and personal well-beings [45, 46].
-For example, if cancer patients were provided misinformation about their cancer treatment choices, misinformation could be negatively impacting their good path of treatment and sometime this kind of misinformation could be fatal.
+For example, if cancer patients were provided misinformation about their cancer treatment choices, misinformation could be negatively impacting their good path of treatment and sometime this kind of misinformation could be fatal [55].

 Misinformation is one of the major challenges in an era of drastically developing online education because the educational priorities in the 21st century include abilities to “identify false statements and fallacious reasoning” ([39], p, 40).
-Due to the expanding landscape of online education, educators have a critical goal to develop students’ digital literacy skills in crucially evaluate information ([27], p.
-4).
+Due to the expanding landscape of online education, educators have a critical goal to develop students’ digital literacy skills in crucially evaluate information [27].
 There are vastly increased opportunities for circulation of misinformation for online education, making students exposure to misinformation, alternative facts, fake news, disinformation, so much common.
 It is also hard to provide corrective actions to the misinformation due to the continuously advancement of online media [33, 47].

-Misinformation has drawing attention from online educators in various fields with heavy discussions in social media and impacts of misinformation.
 Because misinformation online is a relative new field which emerged in recent decade with fastest growth last year in 2020, research on misinformation education is scare and is still developing.

 2. Review of Related Literature and Method